 - Prepare sterile media plates of MUELLER HINTON AGAR (TM 339/TM 236) for rapidly growing aerobic organisms as per user's instruction.
-The agar depth should be $4.0 \pm 0.5$ mm. - Inoculate the plates using inoculum of turbidity comparable to that of standard 0.5 McFarland by lawn technique using a sterile cotton swab.
-Alternatively, the inoculum can be standardized by other appropriate optical method (0.08 0.13 OD turbid suspension at 625 nm). - Allow the inoculum to dry for 5 15 minutes with lid in place.

-- Apply the antibiotic disc(s) aseptically, using sterile applicator or forceps. - Place the antimicrobial discs with centers at least 24 mm apart.
-For fastidious organisms and for Penicillin and Cephalosporins, the discs should preferably be placed with centers 30 mm apart. - Incubate immediately at 35 ± 2°C and examine after 16-20 hours or longer, if necessary.
+The agar depth should be 4.0 ± 0.5 mm. - Inoculate the plates using inoculum of turbidity comparable to that of standard 0.5 McFarland by lawn technique using a sterile cotton swab.
+Alternatively, the inoculum can be standardized by other appropriate optical method (0.08 0.13 OD turbid suspension at 625 nm). - Allow the inoculum to dry for 5 15 minutes with lid in place. - Apply the antibiotic disc(s) aseptically, using sterile applicator or forceps. - Place the antimicrobial discs with centers at least 24 mm apart. - Incubate immediately at 35 ± 2°C and examine after 20-24 hours or longer, if necessary.
 For fastidious organisms incubate at appropriate temperature and time. - Measure the zone of inhibition and record the diameters of the zones to the nearest millimeter using a calibrated instrument.